arthurkulchenko/bb_apply_task/README.md

 2. For the admin user.
  * ✅ ~Authentication required.~
- * Email notification in case new question to support appears.
+ * ✅ ~Email notification in case new question to support appears.~
  * Dashboard
-   - Unreaded messages interface notification.
+   ✅ ~- Unreaded messages interface notification.~
-   - Ability to choose the question.
-And be able to respond.
+   ✅ ~- Ability to choose the question.
+And be able to respond.~

 ## README